pbierkortte/AI-Prompt-Toolkit/tools/job_interview_chances.md

 1. **Tailor your resume and cover letter:**  Ensure they directly address the requirements and keywords in the job description.
 2. **Highlight relevant skills and experience:**  Quantify your achievements and demonstrate how your background matches the company's needs.
-3. **Research the company thoroughly:** Use the Company Reconnaissance Tool to understand their culture, values, and recent developments, and address these in your application materials.
-4. **Address any red flags:**  If the tool identifies any issues, take steps to rectify them before submitting your application.
+3. **Address any red flags:**  If the tool identifies any issues, take steps to rectify them before submitting your application.
-5. **Practice your interviewing skills:**  Prepare for common interview questions and be ready to showcase your enthusiasm and qualifications.
+4. **Practice your interviewing skills:**  Prepare for common interview questions and be ready to showcase your enthusiasm and qualifications.

 ### Limitations